apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ViewFsOverloadScheme.md

 ### Central Mount Table Configurations

-To enabled central mount table configuration, we need to configure `fs.viewfs.mounttable.path` in `core-site.xml` with the value as the Hadoop compatible file system directory/file path, where the `mount-table-<versionNumber>.xml` file copied.
+To enable central mount table configuration, we need to configure `fs.viewfs.mounttable.path` in `core-site.xml` with the value as the Hadoop compatible file system directory/file path, where the `mount-table-<versionNumber>.xml` file copied.
 Here versionNumber is an integer number and need to increase the version number and upload new file in same directory.

 The ViewFileSystemOverloadScheme always loads the highest version number `mount-table-<versionNumber>.xml`.
 Please don't replace the file with same name.
 Always increment the version number to take new file picked by newly initializing clients.
 Why we don't recommend to replace the files is that, some client might have already opened the connections to old mount-table files already and in middle of loading configuration files, and replacing files can make them fail.